 Not only for green tea or coffee, brewing plays a vital role in most health drinks.
 If not brewed correctly, then the main essence, taste, and properties of the drink will be lost.

 Green Tea: There are several ways to brew a perfect cup of green tea.
 You just have to add hot water to the tea leave and let them sit for 10 minutes, strain the tea leaves, and sip the hot cup of green tea.
+However, green tea online comes in different forms like tea bags, tea powder, or tea leaves, but the brewing method remains the same.
 To minimize the aftertaste effect, you can add lemon, ginger, or honey to it as per your preference.

 Green Coffee: Not much modification is required to get the right cup of green coffee.
 Just pour hot water to grinded green coffee beans, and let it steep there for 10 minutes, filter it, and your coffee is ready.
 Adding honey to it can enhance its flavor.

 Both green tea and green coffee are filled with antioxidants that are beneficial for our body.
 It is hard to say which one is better than other; however, you can inculcate both into your regular diet to maximize the benefits, or can prefer any one of them based on their health benefits, properties, caffeine content, and taste.
 The choice is yours!